Aorta3698/CSC_448_Shatter/matching/README.md

 > g++ -Wall -Wextra -Wconversion -static -DONLINE_JUDGE -Wl,--stack=268435456 -O2 -std=c++20 -o match match.cpp

+To Build the executable on *MacOS*, enter the following command into Terminal

+> g++-12 -Wall -Wextra -Wconversion -O2 -std=c++20 -o match match.cpp

 _______________________________________________________
 To use the executable, enter "match" for more instruction.
 For example: